esod/google_analytics_counter/README.md

 13. Copy your client ID client secret, and Authorized redirect URIs from Google and add them to analytics authentication form in the module.
      (/admin/config/system/google-analytics-counter/authentication).

+### The custom Google Analytics Counter field.

+A custom Google Analytics Counter field has been added to version 8.x-3.0-alpha4 and above.
+Having the Google pageviews in a custom fields makes adding Google pageviews to Drupal views the same as adding any other node field to a view.

+After installing version 8.x-3.0-alpha4 or above or running the module updates for existing installations with `drush updatedb` The custom Google Analytics Counter field is added to the basic page content type.
+See /admin/structure/types/manage/page/fields.

+Note that on installation or update the custom field is disabled on the Manage form display tab and the Manage display tab for the basic page content type.
+To enable the custom field on the basic page content type, drag the field out of the Disabled section of the respective tab and Save.
+Likewise do the same on other contents type to which you add the custom field.

+The custom field can also be removed from the system without concern.
+The module will then store analytics data in the custom tables only.

+#### To add the custom field to other content types, Follow these steps.

+1. Go to a content type's Manage fields Tab.
+   For example /admin/structure/types/manage/article/fields.

+2. Click +Add field.

+3. Re-use the existing field by clicking `- Select an existing field -` and selecting the custom field `Text (plain): field_google_analytics_counter`.
+   Change the field Label as you see fit.

+4. Click Save and continue.
+   Add Help text such as `This field stores Google Analytics pageviews.` or anything else as you see fit.
+Or leave the Help text blank.

+5. No need to add a Default value since the field is populated with Data from Google.
+   Adding 0 is okay for now, although I'm planning on making this field readonly in future releases.
+See /admin/structure/types/manage/page/fields/node.page.field_google_analytics_counter for an example of Help text and a Default value.

+6. Click Save settings and add the field to Manage form display and Manage display if you would like to see the field's value in the node edit form or on the node's view.

+7. Now that the custom field has been added to the content type, the pageviews can be added to Drupal views like any other node field.

 ### Project Status